UK card payments explainer

 Who actually moves the money

 The card machine is the device.
 The money is handled by a UK-licensed company called an acquirer (Worldpay, Barclaycard, takepayments, Dojo) or a payment facilitator (SumUp UK, Zettle by PayPal UK, Square UK, Stripe).
-Both are licensed and regulated in the UK.
+Both are licensed and regulated in the UK, and you can verify any provider's authorisation on the FCA Financial Services Register.
 The difference matters when comparing fees:

 - Acquirers typically charge interchange-plus pricing (raw card-scheme fee + transparent margin), require a contract of 12-36 months, and offer lower per-transaction fees at higher volumes.